AF-1/lms-ratingslight/README.md

 <br><br><br><br>

-## display ratings on the Now Playing screen of piCorePlayer, Squeezebox Touch or Radio
+## Display ratings on the Now Playing screen of piCorePlayer, Squeezebox Touch or Radio

-If you don't mind using CLI commands and you've always wanted the Now Playing screen of your piCorePlayer, Squeezebox Touch or Radio to display track ratings, please check out [**this page**](https://github.com/AF-1/sobras/tree/main/lms-nowplaying_screen_with_ratings).<br>
+If you've always wanted the Now Playing screen of your piCorePlayer, Squeezebox Touch or Radio to display track ratings, please check out [**this page**](https://github.com/AF-1/sobras/tree/main/lms-nowplaying_screen_with_ratings).<br>
 Here's an example:

 ![display ratings on the now playing screen of jivelite players](screenshots/ratings_jivelite_npscreen.jpg)